 Here are the steps for the on-line registration process.
 First, log in to TUportal (http://tuportal.temple.edu) using your AccessNet username and password, select Self Service Banner (SSB), then select the Student tab.
 Next, select the Registration tab, and then select the Add or Drop Classes function.
-When you are asked to select a term, choose 2013 Fall and click Submit.
+When you are asked to select a term, choose 2014 Spring and click Submit.
 You will then be asked to provide your PIN number.
 The PIN number for your group is shown in the table below the next FAQ.
 You can now add or drop classes.
 In the CRN fields provided on the "Add or Drop Classes" page, enter the CRNs for the courses for which you would like to add or drop and then click "Submit Changes".

-Clinical courses, Guided Research, and Practicums are not available for registration through SSB (see FAQs below.
+Clinical Courses, Guided Research, and Practicums are not available for registration through SSB (see FAQs below).

 In addition to the table below, please consult the email sent to each group for specific information about registration.

-Begin - Apr.
-1 at 12 Noon
+Begin - Nov.
+18 at Noon

-End - Apr.
-3 at 10:00 am
+End - Nov.
+20 at 10:00 am

-Begin - Apr.
-2 at 12 Noon
+Begin - Nov.
+19 at Noon

-Begin - Apr.
-3 at 12 Noon
+Begin - Nov.
+20 at Noon

-End - Apr.
-4 at 10:00 am
+End - Nov.
+21 at 10:00 am

-Begin - Apr.
-4 at 12 Noon
+Begin - Nov.
+21 at Noon

-End - Apr.
-5 at 10:00 am
+End - Nov.
+22 at 10:00 am

-Begin - Apr.
-8 at 12 Noon
+Begin - Nov.
+25 at Noon

-End - Apr.
-17 at 11:59 pm
+End - Dec.
+4 at 11:59 pm

-Begin - Apr.
-9 at 12 Noon
+Begin - Nov.
+26 at Noon

 SSB stands for Self-Service Banner.
 SSB is a web based, real-time system that allows access to your academic and financial records.
 You can also use this system to register for classes.
 You can log in using your AccessNet username and password.
 SSB is available through TUPortal.
-You can access TUPortal from the home page or any other page on the Law School website (http://www.law.temple.edu).
+You can access TUPortal from the home page or any other page on the Law School website.
 The TUPortal tab is located on the top right of the page.

 You can access the course schedule on the Law School website from the Current Students dashboard under Course Schedules or click on Course Schedules from the Quick Links menu.

 JD students will be able to register for most of their courses on-line.
 Courses that can be added or dropped on-line will show a CRN (Course Registration Number) in the first column of the Course Schedule.

 The descriptions for each course along with pre-requisite requirements, if any, are available on the Course Schedule (see above) on the law school website.
 Click on the Course title to see the description and requirements for the course.

 For courses that you can add or drop using SSB, you can check if there is space available through SSB.
 Select the Course Schedule function.
-When asked to select a term, choose 2013 Fall and click submit.
+When asked to select a term, choose 2014 Spring and click submit.
 When the Class Schedule Search screen comes up, select Juris Doctor under Subject and then scroll down to the bottom and click Class Search.
 This will produce a listing of all JD courses and sections with information about the number of seats available.